IndigoUnited/js-dejavu/bin/README.md

 ## Tools needed ##

-Simply run npm install to install all the tools needed.
+Simply run `npm install` to install all the tools needed.
-Then just run build/make.js on node (`node build/make`).
+Then just run `npm run-script build`.
 This will create the builds described bellow in the [dist](https://github.com/IndigoUnited/dejavu/tree/master/dist) folder.
 Also the tests are automatically executed at the end of the build process.